jupytercon/jupytercon2025-developingextensions/04-materials/05-developing-with-ai.md

 1. **Build your own extension from scratch** - Using the template and proven project ideas
 2. **Contribute to existing extensions** - Give back to the community and learn from production code
-3. **Explore and experiment** - Try multiple small projects to deepen your understanding

 Choose the path that interests you most, work at your own pace, and instructors will be available to help when you get stuck.